kochman1/JoVE-MSU-COVID-EDP/README.md

 # JoVE-MSU-COVID-EDP
 Code for JoVE MSU COVID EDP manuscript.

-This code is a Shiny web application.
+The provided code ('SarCovid 2D Thermo Combo Kit2.R') is a Shiny web application.
 You can run the application by clicking the 'Run App' button in R.

 Find out more about building applications with Shiny here: http://shiny.rstudio.com/